Kadin-Demarche/kadin-demarche.github.io/content/posts/2025-11-21-the-world-is-outsourcing-its-brain-to-machines.md

 **Emotional labor?** AI chatbots provide therapy and companionship without judgment.
 Some people already prefer talking to AI.

 What's left?
 Consuming?
-Is that the endpoint—humans as passive consumers of AI-generated everything?
+Is that the endpoint?
+Humans as passive consumers of AI-generated everything?
 Just clicking "regenerate" until we like what we see?

 That's bleak.
 And nobody's really talking about it.
 Or if they are, I'm not hearing it.